shadowsocks/shadowsocks-iOS/README.md

 install
 -----------

+First, clone the code:

+    git clone --recurse-submodules git://github.com/shadowsocks/shadowsocks-iOS.git

-You can build and install this App using XCode 4.5 or later.
+Then you can build and install this App using XCode 4.5 or later.

 known issues
 -------------